visahannula/hy-devopswithdocker20/Part1.md

 ## 1.3 Hello Docker Hub

-The secret password is: **"This is the secret message"**.
-It can be found from "index.js" line 35.
+The secret password is **"basics"** and the message is **"This is the secret message"**.
+Password can be found from "index.js" line 35.

 ```shell session
 $ sudo docker run -it devopsdockeruh/pull_exercise